kaled-alshmrany/FuSeBMC/README.md

 # FuSeBMC: A White-Box Fuzzer for Finding Security Vulnerabilities
-  FuSeBMC that combines FUzzing with Symbolic Execution via Bounded Model Checking to detect security vulnerabilities in C programs.
+  FuSeBMC combines FUzzing with Symbolic Execution via Bounded Model Checking to detect security vulnerabilities in C programs.
 FuSeBMC builds on top of ESBMC as a state-of-the-art BMC engine.
 In particular, FuSeBMC uses two approaches for verifying security vulnerabilities in C programs.
 The first one is based on bounded model checking (BMC) techniques.
 BMC evaluates branch sides and merges states after that branch to build one logical formula expressed in a fragment of first-order theories and check the resulting formula using Boolean Satisfiability (SAT) or Satisfiability Modulo Theories (SMT) solvers.
 The second one exploits coverage-guided fuzzing to produce random inputs to locate security vulnerabilities in C programs.
-FuSeBMC relies on efficient bounded model checking techniques; it can also handle two main features in software testing: code coverage and bug detection.
+Also, It considers Map2check (libfuzzer) as a fuzzing engine.
+FuSeBMC mostly relies on efficient bounded model checking techniques; it can also handle two main features in software testing: code coverage and bug detection.

 * A tool based on ESBMC that can analyze and inject labels "goals" in the target C code.
 Also, it can produce the graph file and then the XML files that we can use later to get the counterexamples values.